borkod/CYC2025/presentation.md

 Slide: DO NOT USE SECRET KEYS

 - Long-term access keys can be compromised if exposed or mishandled, leading to persistent security risks.
-- Against prescribed security best practices.
+- Against prescribed AWS security best practices.
 - Managing access keys across multiple users, services, and systems becomes complex as environments grow.
 - Access keys are harder to track and audit compared to roles with temporary credentials.
 - Against corporate, enterprise, or regulatory security policies.